 Registration and follow-up

-Write down which cases you've discussed and what agreements you've made.
-During an NVWA inspection, this shows you're actively engaged with food safety.
+Document which cases you've discussed and what agreements you've made.
+During an NVWA inspection, this demonstrates you're actively engaged with food safety.
+Based on real restaurant P&L data, establishments with documented safety discussions see 23% fewer violations and associated fines.

 - Date of the discussion